Syvven/Syvven.github.io/README.md

 The game works best on desktop/laptop but does work on mobile.
 I had difficulties getting the display right on mobile and sometimes it just straight up doesn't work, but I didn't want to get hung up on the platform it wasn't meant for--maybe I'll make an app version sometime.

+## DISCLAIMER

+This game contains very loud sound clips.
+I very much recommend turning your volume down if you don't want to go deaf, however, it is much funnier to have the volume loud :)

 ## How To Play

 To start the game, go to [this website](https://syvven.github.io).